History of the Jews in Monaco: World War II monument and apology

 In August 2015, Prince Albert II apologized for the role of Monaco in deporting Jews to Nazi Germany's concentration camps.
 A monument dedicated to Monaco Jews who were so deported was unveiled by the Prince during that occasion; it stands at the Monaco Cemetery.

 House of Grimaldi

-The daughter of Caroline, Princess of Hanover - Charlotte Casiraghi was in a relationship with Moroccan-Jewish stand-up comedian Gad Elmaleh, who had gained notoriety in France, Morocco and in the US.
+The daughter of Caroline, Princess of Hanover, Charlotte Casiraghi, was in a relationship with Moroccan-Jewish stand-up comedian Gad Elmaleh, who had gained notoriety in France, Morocco and the US.
 They had a son Raphaël, who was born on 17 December 2013 and was baptized.
 Since they were not married, Raphaël is not included in the line of succession to the Monegasque throne.
 The couple split in June 2015.